pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       :arg str output: A string indicating the requested format, one of ``"text"`` (default), ``"html"``, ``"dict"``, ``"xml"``, ``"xhtml"`` or ``"json"``.

       :rtype: (*str* or *dict*)
       :returns: The page's content as one string or as a dictionary.
-The information level of JSON and DICT are exactly equal.
+The information levels of JSON and DICT are exactly equal.
 In fact, JSON output is created via ``json.dumps(...)`` from DICT.
 Normally, you probably will use ``"dict"``, it is more convenient and faster.

       .. note:: You can use this method to convert the document into a valid HTML version by wrapping it with appropriate header and trailer strings, see the following snippet.
 Creating XML or XHTML documents works in exactly the same way.
 For XML you may also include an arbitrary filename like so: ``fitz.ConversionHeader("xml", filename = doc.name)``.
 Also see :ref:`HTMLQuality`.